Planqton/uniquemedia/README.md

 You can exclude certain file extensions from scanning by setting the `fileextexept` environment variable.
 Provide a comma-separated list of extensions (with leading dots).
-The scanner prints the excluded extensions at the start of each run:
+The scanner reads this variable at the start of every run and prints the excluded extensions:

 ```bash
 docker run --rm -v /path/to/scan:/scanmedia \